pyflies/pyflies/docs/index.md

 ### Editing specification

+Experiment is created and modified in a convenient to use editor.

 <a href="images/pyFliesGUI.png" target="_blank"><img src="images/pyFliesGUI.png"/></a>

 ### Generated log

+From an experiment specification a full log of the experiment flow is generated which can be used to investigate and debug the experiment.

 <a href="images/pyFliesGUI-log.png" target="_blank"><img src="images/pyFliesGUI-log.png"/></a>

 ### Generated PsychoPy code

+From an experiment specification Python code for PsychoPy is generated which is used to run the experiment.

 <a href="images/pyFliesGUI-generated.png" target="_blank"><img src="images/pyFliesGUI-generated.png"/></a>

 ## Credits

-pyFlies icon is based on [Icon Fonts](http://www.onlinewebfonts.com/icon) licensed by CC BY 3.0.
+pyFlies icon is based on an icon licensed by CC BY 3.0 from [Icon Fonts](http://www.onlinewebfonts.com/icon).